Gaucho-Racing/Firmware/Autogen/CAN/README.md

 #### Field Attributes

-- **`# bit start <N>`** (REQUIRED--PARSERS CALCULATE MESSAGE SIZE BASED ON BIT STARTS NOTHING WILL WORK MAKE SURE YOU USE A BIT START PLEASE ) — the bit offset of the field within the message, placed inline with the field name after a `#`.
+- **`bit_start`** (REQUIRED REQUIRED REQUIRED REQUIRED) — the bit offset of the field within the message.
+Must be the first sub-key under each field name.
+Parsers calculate message size based on bit starts — nothing will work without it.
 - **`data type`** (required) — one of the types listed above.
 - **`units`** (optional) — human-readable unit (e.g. `Volts`, `RPM`, `'%'`, `Celsius`, `Bool`, `Enum`, `ms`).
 - **`scaled min` / `scaled max`** (optional) — the real-world range after the map equation is applied.